fatima-yar/my-fullstack-collection/README.md

 These are the steps I followed to develop the Universal Book Collection platform:

-## Choosing Your Data Set
+### Choosing Your Data Set

 I selected books as the primary dataset for this project to maintain simplicity in data management.

-## Building the Database
+### Building the Database

-- Designed a database schema tailored for storing book details.
+- Designed a database schema tailored for storing book details using SQLite3.
-- Implemented database migrations and seeded initial data to populate the database.
+- Implemented database migrations and seeded initial data to populate the database using Knex.

-## Building the API
+### Building the API

-- Developed robust API endpoints to facilitate seamless data retrieval.
+- Developed robust API endpoints using Node.js to facilitate seamless data retrieval.
 - Thoroughly tested API functionality using Insomnia to ensure reliability and accuracy.

-## Frontend Development
+### Frontend Development

-### Setting the Stage
+#### Setting the Stage

 - Created a React component with static HTML to initialize the frontend interface.
+- Applied CSS styling to enhance the visual appeal of the application.

-### Building the API Client
+#### Building the API Client

-- Constructed an efficient API client within the frontend architecture to interact with backend endpoints.
+- Constructed an efficient API client within the frontend architecture using TypeScript to interact with backend endpoints.

-### Querying Data
+#### Querying Data

-- Utilized the `useQuery` hook to fetch and display book collection data dynamically.
+- Utilized the `useQuery` hook in React to fetch and display book collection data dynamically.

-### Managing Data
+#### Managing Data

-#### Create Data
+##### Create Data

-- Introduced a form component to add new books to the collection.
+- Introduced a form component in React to add new books to the collection.
-- Implemented data mutation using the `useMutation` hook for creating new entries.
+- Implemented data mutation using the `useMutation` hook in TypeScript for creating new entries via API.

-#### Delete Data
+##### Delete Data

-- Integrated functionality to delete existing book entries securely.
+- Integrated functionality in React to delete existing book entries securely.

-#### Update Data
+##### Update Data

-- Developed a form component for updating book details.
+- Developed a form component in React for updating book details.
-- Utilized the `useMutation` hook for seamless data updates.
+- Utilized the `useMutation` hook in TypeScript for seamless data updates via API.

 ## Stretch Goals

-- Ensured form accessibility and usability, complying with keyboard navigation standards.
+- Ensured form accessibility and usability in React, complying with keyboard navigation standards.
 - Applied CSS styling to enhance the application's visual appeal and user experience.